Ultimate Guide on Being a Harpist

 Virtual Harp Summit

-There is constant demand for harpists for weddings, anniversaries, church events such as christenings, holiday parties, and other special events.
-Each of these ways offers you to play the music you love as a career.
-Healing music is another field where you can play your harp in hospitals, hospices, and other health care settings.
+There is consistent demand for harpists for weddings, anniversaries, church events such as christenings, holiday parties, and other special events.
+Each of these avenues allows you to play the music you love as a career.
+And often to play in interesting places and meet interesting people!

-Recording harp music, especially meditative music and other “background” music is yet another revenue stream.
+Recording harp music yourself, especially meditative music and other “background” music is yet another revenue stream.
 Since harps play well with other instruments, harpists are often welcome to join ensembles and groups, which widens your professional reach further.

-She holds a Ph.D. in Music Theory (world harp techniques for composers), and a Master of Music (classic piano performance).
+Dr. Diana Rowan is an example of a successful professional harpist.
+She is an award-winning musical artist performing worldwide and holds a Ph.D. in Music Theory (world harp techniques for composers), and a Master of Music (classic piano performance).
 Raised as a child of an Irish diplomat, Diana has traveled, lived, and performed on six continents.
 Her music interweaves global music, art, spirituality, and mythology.

 Based in the San Francisco Bay Area, Diana integrates global musical traditions with fluency and reverence.
 Diana’s performance career spans over 30 years.
 She performed at the World Harp Congress in Australia, Washington DC’s Smithsonian, the US Embassy in Vietnam, and Eastern European cathedrals.

 Diana is a full-time creative, composing, teaching, writing, performing, and researching creativity.

 Bright Way Guild is dedicated to bringing out the unique creative voice within each of the creatives in the bright knowledge that the more we are our true selves, the more the world benefits.

-1) Understand your purpose – it will fuel you through absolutely everything.
+It will fuel you through absolutely everything.

 Online harp lessons make learning the harp accessible for anyone, anywhere.